jrolfe777/personal-finance-starter/docs/workshop.md

 Vibe coding — starting with a vague idea and then YOLO-generating code until it feels right - can be a ton of fun and has a wow factor when you first start. **However, velocity benefits and output quality quickly erode at scale**.
 How can we bridge the gap between vibe coding and professional engineering practices that harness AI driven acceleration?
 This workshop demonstrates some of the techniquees we've been finding effective.
 Structured mechanisms for goal setting.
 Context as an asset.
 A test driven development mindset that creates a foundation in validation.

- We'll walk through an example workflow in Firebase Studio where an AI assistant - powered by Gemini - acts as a collaborative partner, transforming intuition into a structured, accelerated, and professional process.
+ We'll walk through an example workflow using an AI assistant as a collaborative partner, transforming intuition into a structured, accelerated, and professional process.
 We'll see how the AI can fulfill the roles of a product manager, a tech lead, and a pair programmer.

+This workshop offers two setup options:
+1. **Local IDE (Recommended)** - Using Cursor with Claude Sonnet 4 for superior model quality and stability
+2. **Firebase Studio** - Cloud-based option using Gemini for those who want to use a browser-based environment (and might not have a)

 We will build a new "Debt Payoff Calculator" feature for our personal finance application.
 Pay close attention to how we use simple, conversational prompts to generate product requirements, create a test driven implementation plan, and write production-ready code.